slatedocs/slate/source/index.md

 > If you are using cURL, you must also specify the Content-Length in the header (any value will do).

+**If you are integrating the Contently API with your CMS, it is vital that you notify the Contently platform that a story has been published.
+This allows us to display the published_to_url on the platform and provide analytics data for the story.**

-Updates the specified story, changing its status to 'published' and adding an item to the story's audit log (visible on the Contently Platform) documenting the change.
-Returns the story object if the update succeeded or an error message otherwise.
+This endpoint updates the specified story, changing its status to 'published' and adding an item to the story's audit log (visible on the Contently platform) documenting the change.
+It enables analytics tracking and makes sure that published data on the platform is always up to date.
+It returns the story object if the update succeeded or an error message otherwise.

 If a story is already 'published', you must include the **published_at** date in the request if you wish to override the existing date.